Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

-as was done in Ref. \cite{ZSN16}.
+The localization function is shown for comparison with the result of $|\Psi|^2$ maximization.
 Notice that the localization function only represents the two-body correlation between nucleons with the same spin and tells nothing about the correlation between different spins.
 On the other hand, one can see the correlations between spin-up and -down neutrons as well with the $|\Psi|^2$-maximization method since it is based on the full information the wave function and takes into account the correlations among all nucleons.

-Fig. \ref{fig:Be8} shows the result for the HF ground state of $^{8}$Be nucleus.
+Figure \ref{fig:Be8} shows the result for the HF ground state of $^{8}$Be nucleus.
+It is well established that the nucleus has very pronounced 2$\alpha$ structure, and its mean-field wave function indeed exhibits such structure.
 One sees that pairs of spin-up and -down neutrons are located at the upper and lower part of the system.
 Since the proton configuration is almost identical to that of neutrons, there are quartets of nucleons consisting of different spins and isospins at almost the same position.
 It indicates that there are two $\alpha$-cluster-like objects in this system.
 The neutron localization function, which may be regarded as a measure of $\alpha$ clustering, shown in Fig. \ref{fig:Be8} (b) has large values around the most probable positions of the neutrons.
 Thus one finds that the implication about $\alpha$ clustering of the localization function is consistent with the picture obtained with the present approach in this particular case.